theopmw/leftfield-clothing/TESTING.md

     - [x] Upon successful checkout, the user will be sent a confirmation email containing the details of the order.

+### As an Admin I Would like to:

+#### Admin and Store Management

+Admin users have full access to **CRUD** operations - **C**reate, **R**ead, **U**pdate and **D**elete.

+- **Add a product**

+    - [x] When logged in as an admin/superuser, the Product Management page is available from the Account menu.

+    - [x] From the Product Management page the admin can add a product to the DB by filling out the Add Product form.

+    - [x] If there are any validation errors whilst filling out the form, the admin will be notified.

+    - [x] On successful form submission, the admin will be redirected to the new products product page.

+- **Edit/update a product**

+    - [x] From the Products page or an individual Product Detail page, admin users have access to the edit product button.

+    - [x] This opens up the Edit Product form.
+This form is pre-filled with the product details and can be edited/updated by the admin and saved to the DB.

+- **Delete a product**

+    - [x] From the Products page or an individual Product Detail page, admin users have access to the delete product button.

+    - [x] This button will permanently delete a product from the DB.

 ##  Bugs